Using Plugins 2 - The sync Plugin

 More precisely at each iteration:

-- The client sends a message to server which takes its time tag at message reception (Tping)
+- The client sends a message to the server which takes its time tag at message reception (Tping)

 - Then, the server sends back a time tagged message to the client (Tpong)